About sarcomas

 What is sarcoma?

 Sarcoma is a type of cancer found in connective tissues.
 It usually is found as a tumor, that is, a lump, bump, or mass.
 Sarcoma cancers are found in fat, blood vessels, nerves, bones, muscles, deep skin tissues, tendons, and cartilage.
-They are divided into two main groupsbone tumors and soft tissue tumors, and while all sarcoma tumors share certain characteristics, they are further sub-classified based on the type of cells found in the tumor.
-There are well over 100 different types of sarcoma tumors, most of which are very rare.
+They are divided into two main groupsbone tumors and soft tissue tumors.
+These two main groups can be broken down into more specific sub-types based on the type of cells found in the tumor.
+There are over 100 different types of sarcoma tumors, most of which are very rare.

-Of the over 1.7 million people who are diagnosed with any cancer in the United States each year,
+Of the 1.7 million people who are diagnosed with cancer in the United States each year:

-• Some sarcomas are so rare that only a few people are diagnosed each year.
+• Some sarcomas are so rare that only a few people are diagnosed with that type each year.

-• In children under age 18, where cancer is rare to begin with, sarcomas are actually one of the top five most commonly diagnosed cancers.
+• In children under age 18, where cancer is rare already, sarcomas are in the top 5 most diagnosed cancers.

 Since sarcoma cancers are so rare, there is still a lot to discover about what causes these tumors.
 Researchers often study a group of sarcoma cancers together, which can make it difficult to understand the many nuances between them.
 However, combining these cancers in research may be the only way to find potential causes, treatment and cure for something very rare.